 An investigation of childbearing by registration status in England and Wales, using birth registration data for 2012 and 2013, examines the patterns and characteristics in birth registrations following the improvements to the data collected at birth registration.
 The principal characteristics explored in the paper relate to whether a woman has been previously married, and whether the birth is the mother’s first child or subsequent child.

 Only minor changes have been made to published tables for 2012 and 2013 since the first full year of new data in 2013 but some childhood deaths in this year will relate to births in 2012 prior to the changes being implemented.
 The main improvements resulting from the amendments to the Population (Statistics) Act 1938 have been introduced to published tables for child deaths occurring in 2014.
 Figures for 2014 onwards are not comparable with previous years.

 Place of delivery

-The classification for place of delivery is different between the publications as the datasets used are different.
-The classification used in the Child Mortality Statistics publication includes hospital, at home and elsewhere.
-The classification used in the Infant mortality (birth cohort) tables is only available from the birth notification data.
-It includes NHS hospital – delivery facilities associated with midwife ward, NHS hospital – delivery facilities associated with consultant ward, NHS hospital – delivery facilities associated with consultant, GMP or midwife ward inclusive of any combination, NHS hospital – ward with no delivery facilities, private hospital, other hospital or institution, domestic address and unknown.
+The classification for place of delivery is different between the two publications because the datasets used are different.
+The classification used in the child mortality (death cohort) tables includes hospital, at home and elsewhere.
+The classification used in the infant mortality (birth cohort) tables is only available from the birth notification data.
+It includes:

 (Concepts and definitions describe the legislation governing the output and a description of the classifications used in the output.)